mingjingsi/FIRM/README.md

 # FIRM

-FIRM is an algorithm for accurate integration of heterogeneous scRNA-seq datasets across multiple platforms, which specifically accounts for the heterogeneity in cell type composition between SS2 and 10X datasets.
-The integrated datasets generated using FIRM show accurate mixing of shared cell type identities and superior preservation of original structure for each dataset.
+FIRM is an algorithm for flexible integration of heterogeneous scRNA-seq datasets across multiple tissue types, platforms and experimental batches.
+FIRM-integrated datasets show accurate mixing of shared cell type identities and superior preservation of original structure without overcorrection, generating robust integrated datasets for downstream exploration and analysis.

 # Installation